cds-9-group-6/prescription-rag/rag/Ragas_implementation/README.md

 - log_single_turn_sample under the RAG_Evaluation class logs results to MLflow.

-The mlflow_test code: uses RAG_Evaluation class where all the 4 metrics are defined and uses the log_single_turn_sample function to log the experiments into the mlflow server.
+The mlflow_test.py code: uses RAG_Evaluation class where all the 4 metrics are defined and uses the log_single_turn_sample function to log the experiments into the mlflow server.

-The rag_with_ollama_mod code: integrates the RAG_Evaluation class with the Retriever.
+The rag_with_ollama_mod.py code: Uses the RAG_Evaluation class with the Retriever.
+This file imports from the mlflow_test.py

-The rag_with_ollama_augmented code: is a modification on the Retriver logic which integrates with the RAG_Evaluation class.
+The rag_with_ollama_augmented.py code: is a modification on the Retriver logic which integrates with the RAG_Evaluation class.

 To start the MLflow server run - mlflow ui